HTTP-RPC/Kilo/README.md

 * `java.util.time.LocalDateTime`
 * `java.net.URL`

 If a property returns an instance of `Iterable` or `Map`, the value is wrapped in an adapter of the same type that automatically adapts its sub-elements.
 Otherwise, the value is assumed to be a bean and is wrapped in a `BeanAdapter`.
-Any property tagged with the `Ignore` annotation will be excluded from the map.

 For example, the following class might be used to represent a node in a hierarchical object graph: